Kamsa-Safi-H/Digital-Signal-Processing--FIR-BAND-PASS-FILTER-DESIGN/README.md

 # Digital-Signal-Processing--FIR-BAND-PASS-FILTER-DESIGN
 ## AIM:
-To generate design of Band Pass FIR digital filter using Window.
+To generate design of Band Pass FIR digital filter using Blackman Window.
 ## Software Required:
-MAT LAB R2012.
+MAT LAB R2024a
 ## Algorithm:
 Step 1: Open MATLAB and Write the program.